YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMASSERT
 -------------------

-GTMASSERT, xxxx - assert failed yyyy line zzzz
+GTMASSERT, xxxx - Assert failed yyyy line zzzz

 Compile Time/Run Time Fatal: This indicates that a design assumption failed at the location specified.